 This compact, zippy robot matches a multi-core Propeller microcontroller brain with great hardware:

-- Versatile Propeller Activity Board perched atop our classic, sturdy aluminum chassis
+- Versatile Propeller Activity Board (original or WX version) perched atop our classic, sturdy aluminum chassis

 - Custom-made High Speed servos